sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 ## Option B: Local installation

-Use a local CodeQL installation to work on the workshop exercises.
+Use a local CodeQL installation to work on the exercises.

 ### Prerequisites